From combing white-sand beaches and more, you’ll find outdoor activities to suit your style along Florida’s suncoast.

 Looking for a starting point?
 Check out our list of nine fun outdoor activities to get you going.
-Watersport fans, of course, have endless choices: Rent a kayak at Weedon Island, swim the secluded waters of award-winning Caladesi Island, or go fishing in the crystal waters of the Gulf of Mexico (and other local waters—get ideas here from our fishing hot spots list).
+Watersport fans, of course, have endless choices: Rent a kayak at Weedon Island, swim the secluded waters of award-winning Caladesi Island, or go fishing in the crystal waters of the Gulf of Mexico (and other local waters—get ideas here from our fishing hotspots list.

 Speaking of parks, some of the best parks in Tampa Bay are dotted around the area.
 At Boca Ciega Millennium Park in Seminole, go canoeing or kayaking, then relax in the picnic shelter or take the kids to play in the shaded playground.
 While you’re strolling through St. Pete, get off the pavement for a spell and relax in Vinoy Park or North Straub Park with an iced coffee or brown-bag lunch.
 Or simply get back to nature by camping on the beaches of State Parks like Anclote Key and Fort De Soto, or by birdwatching on the Great Florida Birding and Wildlife Trail.
 Mother Nature will thank you—and so will your mind, body and soul.